Small-Fish-Dev/small-fish-dev.github.io/src/blogs/2024_transparency.md

 And finally, here's Fishley's full prompt: **[PUT PROMPT HERE]**

 <Heading title="Death Card" />
-Around August, Facepunch held the second official s&box jam, this time with double the prize pool.
+Around August, Facepunch held the second official s&box jam and doubled the prize pool.

-The money was a very big draw since some of us really needed them at the moment, and while a few were on vacation at the time, we gave it everything we had, even more than the previous contest.
+The money was a very big draw since some of us really needed it at the moment, and while a few were on vacation, we gave it everything we had, even more than the previous contest.

 We have an unconventional approach to game jams: <b>massively overscope a game</b>.